Sophia’s Pantry CSA is open for sign-ups for Season 1 of our 2026 CSA.

 • collards

-• winter squashes, such as butternut, acorn, and spaghetti (Fall)
+• winter squashes, such as butternut, acorn, and spaghetti (Fall only)

-• herbs, such as parsley, rosemary, thyme, oregano, basil, cilantro, sage
+• herbs, such as parsley, rosemary, thyme, oregano, basil, sage

 • tomatoes, slicing and cherry